 The legacy of slavery and racial inequality can still be seen in countless other ways in American society, from well-documented acts of unfounded police brutality to voting restrictions to ongoing inequalities in employment and education.
 It’s no wonder that the call for reparations for slavery, racial subordination and racial terrorism continues to inspire debate.
 Beyond the original promise made by General William Tecumseh Sherman just after the Civil War to provide newly freed blacks with “40 acres and a mule”—a promise quickly recanted—nothing has been done to address the massive injustice perpetrated in the name of the “peculiar institution.”
 In 2016, a study by a United Nations-affiliated group reporting to the U.N.’s high commissioner on human rights made nonbinding recommendations that the history and continuing fallout of slavery justifies a U.S. commitment to reparations.

 “Despite substantial changes since the end of the enforcement of Jim Crow and the fight for civil rights,” the committee said in a statement, “ideology ensuring the domination of one group over another continues to negatively impact the civil, political, economic, social and cultural rights of African Americans today.”

 Slavery was not a choice, but opting to ignore its legacy is.
-It is a choice that will continue to inflame passions as long as we attempt reconciliation with confronting and redressing the awful truth.
+It is a choice that will continue to inflame passions as long as we attempt reconciliation without confronting and redressing the awful truth.